React vs Angular – Which One Is Better For Your Front-end?

-(if you have some knowledge about libraries and frameworks you can skip this paragraph)
+(If you already have some knowledge about libraries and frameworks you can skip this section.)

 How about the framework?
 Think of the frame itself first.
 What is it in real life?
 It can be, for example, something of a case in which you can put your family photos or a nice painting to hang on a wall.
 If you have a specific frame and your photo is too big for it, the only thing you can really do quickly is cutting the image — making it small enough to fit the frame.